ani0813/maily/README.md

 - click on "New token"
 - give your token a name and select the scope you need (read)
 - click on "Create" to generate the token

+- Start using it!
+Here you can find the demo video https://www.loom.com/share/7e41c917b08f402eb5b4174adc73c00d